top of page

 Our answer is EStarter, and it’s perfect for beginner entrepreneurs.
 This innovative program includes an online canvas, financial software that focuses strictly on cash flow (the biggest challenge for developing-country microenterprises), and a simple strategic planning tool called EGrowthPlan.
 It’s everything they need to start a business in a straightforward, no-nonsense format.

-for both full business plans (EPlan) and beginners (EStarter).
+We offer custom programs for both full business plans (EPlan) and beginners (EStarter).

 EPlan EStarter